-Other feature Description Extended ON Extended On: Display all available controls.
-Extended Off: Display only the main controls.
-1/2 Page indicator: Swipe laterally anywhere on the Touch panel to toggle display of page 1 and 2.
+Other feature Description 1/2 Page indicator: Swipe laterally anywhere on the Touch panel to toggle display of page 1 and 2.

 The Rotary/Push buttons

-Figure 3-28.
+Figure 3-29.
 The Rotary/Push buttons

 At the bottom of the Touch Panel, there are six rotary/push buttons.
 The functionality of these buttons changes, based on the active mode/function.